10 things to look out for during mountain bike World Cup double race weeks

 3. A rethink of race prep

-The delayed onset of these events is likely to have already changed the way a lot of athletes have trained over the prolonged off season and it will be interesting to find out if any riders have changed up their training routine to better physically prepare them for such a demanding event structure.
+The delayed onset of these events is likely to have already changed the way a lot of athletes have trained over the prolonged off-season and it will be interesting to find out if any riders have changed up their training routine to better physically prepare them for such a demanding event structure.

 It’s not all about training either with riders also having to factor in time for recovery.
-Who will be able to handle the change, who will thrive off of the limited time between races, and who requires that time and rest between events to be able to charge hard at the next event?
+Who will be able to handle the change, who will thrive off the limited time between races, and who requires that time and rest between events to be able to charge hard at the next event?

 4. It’s all in the mind

 It’s not all just about the physical toll.
 Many riders will tell you that one of the key factors of being successful in downhill racing is your mental state and preventing burnout.
 In the same way that riders watch back POV runs to see where they can improve on the track the next day, riders will also make time to reflect on previous races in order to learn and improve from them.
-Every winning or losing moment is an opportunity to learn from that all feeds into riders finding their perfect pre-race schedule.
+Each winning or losing moment is an opportunity to learn from that all feeds into riders finding their perfect pre-race schedule.

 With such little time between races one and two, the ability to learn from the outcome of the first race to continue the winning streak into the next one or learn and adapt for the second race will be key.